July 6th & 7th, 2012.

 Taking a peek at Mt.
 Hood [11,239 ft] as it watches over Timmy Lake.
 Once again strange cloud formations looming overhead.
 I see an upside down volcano in the clouds, what do you see?
 Also love the shadows cast on Mt.
 Hood by the clouds. :)

 Heading out of here and onto Mt.
 Hood highway (Hwy 35), is when the battery on my point and shoot camera took a nose dive.
-Here were were riding behind a Land Rover rabbit, speeds in the low 80s and Mt.
+Here were were riding behind a Land Rover rabbit, and Mt.
 Adams comes into view domineering above Hood River.
 It was just an astounding scene, we could still see Mt.
 Hood filling up our rear view mirrors and then even farther ahead in the distance was a far more impressive mountain, an overbearing beast subjugating all other scenery around it and around us.
 I was looking desperately for a place to pull over and take it all in, looking hopelessly and in vain - as there was no pullout or a lookout we could find.
 Ever since then, I have been bitten by a desire so fierce for a do-over ride north on Hwy 35 between Mt.
 Hood and Mt.
 Adams [12,280 ft]!
 Till then, my painted words might have to suffice, but soon I hope, very soon!

 Not to say that the Columbia River Gorge is any less impressive, that river is colossal and powerful, but once again we were at a loss to find a pull out for pictures, did try at one place, but it was a fee or pass required area once again with a park ranger so we kept on riding.